-Wednesday, June 16 at 7 PM
+Wednesday, March 16 at 2:45 PM

-Wednesday, July 21 at 7 PM
+Wednesday, April 13 at 3 PM

 This title is geared to grades 4-6, but all ages are welcome.

-BIPOC Voices is a partnership between Abu Toppin, Diversity, Equity and Inclusion Director for the City Of Beverly, and the Beverly Public Library.
+BIPOC Voices is a partnership between Abu Toppin, Diversity, Equity and Inclusion Director for the City of Beverly, and the Beverly Public Library.